svlada/springboot-security-jwt/etc/blog.md

 ### <a name="ajax-authentication" id="ajax-authentication">Ajax authentication</a>

-Default behavior of Spring Security is to allow user to submit credentials through form submission.
-We need to override this behavior and user to authenticate to our API by sending XMLHttpRequest with JSON Payload included.
+By default Spring Security has number of authentication filters implemented and configured in Spring Security filter chain.
+However, support for Ajax authentication is not added by default.
+In the first part of this tutorial we will implement support for Ajax authentication by following standard patterns found in Spring Security framework.

+When we think about Ajax authentication we usually mean about process where user is supplying credentials through JSON payload and sending it as a part of XMLHttpRequest.

-Following components are required in order to implement Ajax login in Spring Boot:
+Following is the list of components required to implement Ajax authentication in Spring boot:

 1. ```AjaxLoginProcessingFilter extends AbstractAuthenticationProcessingFilter```
 2. ```AjaxAuthenticationProvider implements AuthenticationProvider```